geogardenclub/geogardenclub.github.io/docs/motivation.md

 2. *Collective interaction with a "community of practice".*  Most serious gardeners develop some sort of informal community of fellow-minded gardeners to whom they discuss issues and share experiences in hopes of improving their collective garden experiences.
 Traditionally, these communities of practice took the form of garden clubs, such as the [Garden Club of America](https://www.gcamerica.org/).
 More recently, communities of practice can take the form of local Facebook groups, or even global forums like the [Reddit r/vegetablegardening forum](https://www.reddit.com/r/vegetablegardening/).
 Interaction with others can also increase the enjoyment of gardening and provides motivation.

 Interestingly, this classification scheme reveals a technology gap: there is no technology designed to address the needs of gardeners who have more sophisticated goals than recreational gardeners, but who are not interested in running a business based on growing and selling food.
-Agile Garden Club is targeting this market and technology niche.
+Geo Garden Club is targeting this market and technology niche.

 ## The impact of improved garden knowledge